FusionAuth/fusionauth-mcp-api/README.md

 }
 ```

+You can omit the `env` section above if you have configured an `.env` file.

 ## Example Prompts

+* "which tools do you have access to?" should show you all the FusionAuth API tools
-"how many fusionauth applications do I have?"
+* "how many fusionauth applications do I have?"
+* "how many users do I have in my fusionauth instance?"
+* "add a user with an email address of test@example.com and a password of 'password'"

 ## Troubleshooting

+Verify your API key has correct permissions.

 Check your MCP client logs.
 For example, `$HOME/Library/Logs/Claude/mcp-server-fusionauth-api-server.log`